Sterile Insect Technique in a n-patch system with Allee effect and mass trapping: modeling, analysis and simulations: Introduction

-In view of Integrated Pest Management (IPM) and Integrated Mosquito Management (IMM), we will also consider additional treatment that increases mortality of the population.
-To this aim, mass trapping methods are already widely used and are specifically designed to target and increase adult mortality, through the combination of a semiochemical attractant, a killing agent -- which is usually an insecticide \cite{barclay1991combining}--, and a trapping device, that are designed to attract and capture a large number of adult insects.
-While mass trapping is useful for reducing wild populations, traps do not distinguish between wild and sterile individuals.
-As a result, they may also remove sterile males from the system, which can reduce the overall efficiency of SIT if not properly accounted for.
+Motivated by Integrated Pest Management and Integrated Vector Management strategies, we also consider additional treatments that increase mortality of the population.
+Mass trapping (MT) methods are widely used in the field and are specifically designed to target and increase adult mortality, through the combination of a semiochemical attractant, a killing agent---which is usually an insecticide \cite{barclay1991combining}---and a trapping device that is designed to attract and capture a large number of adult insects.
+While MT is useful for reducing wild populations, traps do not distinguish between wild and sterile individuals.
+As a result, they may also remove sterile insects from the system, which can reduce the overall efficiency of SIT if not properly accounted for.
 The success of the combined strategy thus depends both on the spatial deployment of control measures and on their potential interactions.